9th GES to be a gateway for Indian FinTech Companies to gain the spotlight - www.lokmattimes.com

 9th GES to be a gateway for Indian FinTech Companies to gain the spotlight

-PNN Mumbai (Maharashtra) [India], June 18: India has emerged as one of the most robust FinTech economies in the ...
+Mumbai (Maharashtra) [India], June 18: India has emerged as one of the most robust FinTech economies in the world ...

 Mumbai (Maharashtra) [India], June 18: India has emerged as one of the most robust FinTech economies in the world with landmark innovations in secure payment systems and gateways, paperless lending, mobile banking and wallets and other innovations which are driving the country’s digital transformation.
 India’s FinTech sector, currently the third largest and third highest funded globally, trailing only the USA and China, is poised to emerge as a global leader.